 However, the size of the sensor has gone from 1.2 to 1.4 microns on the iPhone XS and XS Max, and the pixels are deeper as well.
 The result is a 50 improvement in light gathering capability.

 With Smart HDR, your iPhone can capture multiple exposures in a short time frame for a balanced shot.
 The iPhone XS is able to capture more exposures in a shorter amount of time, reducing shutter lag to the point where you shouldn't notice it.
 After using the iPhone XS camera, our columnist Jason Snell calls Smart HDR reason enough to justify an upgrade to the new iPhones all on its own.

 Apple says the sensor on the main rear camera is larger, which should help the iPhone XS grab more light even in darker settings.
 That's a necessary improvement, as the iPhone X wasn't particularly adept at low-light photography when stacked up against other leading flagship phones.
-And we found the iPhone XS compared much more favorably to phones like the Pixel 2 XL when we tested those phones' cameras, though we think the since-released Pixel 3's camera outperforms the new iPhones.
+However, the Pixel 3's camera outperforms the new iPhones.